Mortgage Guides & Advice

 If you would like to find out whether a green mortgage could work for you, call us on 01257 812345 for a no-obligation conversation with one of our advisers.

-Richard is Managing Director of Aspect Mortgages and has been working in the financial services industry since 2007.
-Holding the Advanced Certificate in Mortgage Advice and Practice (Adv CeMAP), the Certificate in Regulated Equity Release (CeRER) and a BSc (Hons), Richard oversees the business and the team that delivers expert mortgage and equity release advice to clients across Lancashire and beyond.
+Richard is Managing Director of Aspect Mortgages and has been working in financial services since 2007.
+Holding the Adv CeMAP, CeRER and a BSc (Hons), he oversees the business and team delivering expert mortgage and equity release advice across Lancashire, with a focus on building an independent, whole-of-market brokerage that puts clients first and makes the mortgage process as straightforward as possible.

 Richard Gill BSc (Hons), Adv CeMAP, CeRER